← Back to Docs

 ❌ Don't

-• Render the postback response or error string to the buyer (no red "Regatta postback failed" cards on the confirmation page).
+• Render the postback response or error string to the buyer (no red "AffiliateSwarm postback failed" cards on the confirmation page).

 • Throw out of the postback caller into the checkout request handler — that's how error strings end up on the buyer's screen.